urbit/docs/tutorials/arvo/ames.md

 Flows are asymmetric communication channels along which two ships send and receive packets, and all Ames packets are part of some flow.

-Flows are asymmetric in that one ship is always the sender of `%plea`s and the other is always the sender of `%boon`s on a given flow.
-Thus ships will typically have multiple flows between them.
+To create a new flow, a ship sends a
+`%plea` to another ship.
+Only the creator of the flow may send `%plea`s, and the other party may only send `%boon`s.
+In this sense flows are asymmetric.

 The sequence of `%plea`s in a flow is totally ordered, though the packets which make them up need not be. `%boon`s are totally ordered in the same fashion, but there is not a coordinated ordering between `%plea`s and `%boon`s in a given flow beyond the implicit one arising from the fact that a `%boon` is always a response to a `%plea`.
+A `%plea` can give rise to zero, one, or many `%boon`s.

 Inside of Ames, each flow has four sequential opaque `@ud`s called bones that are unique to that flow.
 Thus the flow itself is often referred to by its first bone.
-The set of types of packets is partitioned into four subsets, each of which is assigned a bone.
-Each bone is a one-way street for packets to travel along, so e.g. acks to packets making up a `%plea` are sent along different bones.
+Each bone is a one-way street for packets to travel along, so e.g. acks to packets making up a `%plea` are sent along a different bone than the `%plea`.

 We give an example of such a partition.
 Let flow 12 be a flow between `~bacbel-tagfeg` and `~worwel-sipnum` with `~bacbel-tagfeg` as the `%plea` sender.
 Then bones 12-15 are associated with the